 Undergraduate Research Conference

 The MLC Undergraduate Research Conference in spring semester is a fantastic opportunity for both faculty and undergraduates in MLC to hear about research in our department.
-As part of their Honors Thesis, all current honors candidates are asked to present their work, joined by students who have completed distinguished research papers in the Research Seminar (CLT 389), as well as those undergraduates who have done exceptional translation projects through the Literary Translation Studies program.
+As part of their Honors Thesis, all current honors candidates are asked to present their work, joined by students who have completed distinguished research papers in the Research Seminar (CLTR 389), as well as those undergraduates who have done exceptional translation projects through the Literary Translation Studies program.

 Here is a sample of recent Undergraduate Research Conferences and participants: